Orange County, New York: Law and government

 The County Legislature and its previous board of supervisors were long dominated by the Republican Party.
 However, since the late 20th century, the Democrats have closed the gap.
 During 2008 and 2009 the legislature was evenly split between 10 Republicans, 10 Democrats, and 1 Independence Party member.
 In 2009, the legislature had its first Democratic chairman elected when one member of the Republican caucus voted alongside the 10 Democratic members to elect Roxanne Donnery (D-Highlands/Woodbury) to the post.
 At the November 2009 election, several Democratic incumbents were defeated.
 As of the convening of the legislature on January 1, 2022, there are 14 Republicans, 6 Democrats, and 1 Independence member.

-In 1970, the county switched from government by a Board of Supervisors, consisting of the elected heads of town governments, to having a 21-member elected county legislature and executive.
-The sheriff, district attorney and county clerk have always been elected.
-All serve four-year terms, with elections in the year following presidential election years, save the sheriff, whose election is the following year.

-The current county executive is Steven Neuhaus, former town supervisor for Chester.
-David M. Hoovler, Kelly A. Eskew and Carl DuBois are the incumbent district attorney, clerk and sheriff respectively.
-All are Republicans.

-Only one Democrat, Mary McPhillips, has served as county executive.
-She failed to win re-election after a single term in the early 1990s.
-For several years in the late 2000s, one Republican legislator's decision to become an independent and caucus with the Democrats led to a 10-10-1 effective Democratic majority, with Roxanne Donnery as chair.
-The Republicans regained their majority in the 2009 elections.

 Transportation

 The county is served by Stewart International Airport, located two miles west of Newburgh, New York.
 The airport serves American Airlines, Delta Air Lines, Allegiant Air, and JetBlue Airways.
 AirTran Airways stopped providing service to the airport in late 2008.

-Ground transportation within Orange County is provided primarily by Leprechaun Lines, Monsey Trails, NJ Transit, Short Line Bus, and Metro-North Railroad's Port Jervis Line, as well as amenities such as senior citizen busing and car services, which usually restrict themselves to their respective town or city.
+Ground transportation within Orange County is provided primarily by Transit Orange.
+Leprechaun Lines, Monsey Trails, NJ Transit, Short Line Bus, and Metro-North Railroad's Port Jervis Line also provide services, as well as amenities such as senior citizen & handicapped dial-a-bus and car services, which usually restrict themselves to their respective town or city.

+Shortline also operates the Main Line of Orange County between Middletown and Monroe Woodbury (Commons), with stops in Walkill & (The Galleria), Goshen, Chester, Monroe & Harriman.